 Transfer from JFK Airport to Manhattan is best arranged before you travel to New York.
-You can travel from JFK Airport to Manhattan by a taxi, bus, shuttle, subway or train.
-There are many options so you’ll always find one that suites your needs and budget whether you’re travelling alone or in a group.
+You can travel from JFK Airport to Manhattan by taxi, shuttle, subway or train.
+There are many options so you’ll always find one that suits your needs and budget whether you’re travelling alone or in a group.

 Legal yellow cabs (taxis) can be found in long queues at every terminal.
-A taxi ride from JFK Airport to Manhattan costs $52 and you will have to pay up to $8 for tolls and $0.80 for state tax.
-On weekdays between 16:00 and 20:00 a rush hour surcharge of $4.50 is calculated.
-In addition, it is customary to tip the driver $7 to $10.
-You will agree the total amount for the trip from the driver prior to boarding the taxi.
+In total, a taxi ride from JFK Airport to Manhattan costs approximately $100.
+This is composed of a flat fare of $70, tolls up to $6.94, and other charges.
+These include Airport Access Fee $1.25 and $1.50 in state taxes, plus a New York State Congestion Surcharge of $2.50 for all trips that pass through or end in Manhattan south of 96th Street.
+On weekdays between 16:00 and 20:00, a rush-hour surcharge of $5 is calculated.
+Also, it is customary to tip the driver $12 to $15.
+You can pay with cash or credit card.
 One yellow cab fits three people with luggage.
-If you’re travel with four people or more, you can book your transfer here.
+If you’re travelling with four people or more, you can book your transfer here.

-Beware of taking a gypsy cab.
-Gypsy cab drivers sometimes wait for passengers in the Arrivals Hall, don’t use them!
+Beware of taking an illegal cab.
+Illegal cab drivers sometimes wait for passengers in the Arrivals Hall, don’t use them!

-Do you want to travel from the airport to your hotel in a private, chauffeur driven car with just yourselves for company?
+Do you want to travel from the airport to your hotel in a private, chauffeur-driven car with just yourself and friends or family?
 And would you prefer to arrange your transport before you depart?
 Then book a private transfer in advance.
 There are various options for private transport available.